Go For Space Efficiency and Flexibility with These Homes

 • Mediterranean Style

-This magnificent Mediterranean style home includes a courtyard, portico, patio, lanai, and 4 bathrooms along with the 4 bedrooms.
+This magnificent Mediterranean style home includes a courtyard, portico, patio, lanai, four bathrooms, and four bedrooms.
 The home features an open floor concept with a split-bedroom layout, luxurious master suite with master bath, spacious kitchen with a walk-in pantry, dining room, outdoor kitchen, family room, home office, and laundry room (Plan #175-1086).

 • Farmhouse Style

 The classic wraparound front porch and landscaped yard of this delightful 2.5-bath Farmhouse style home add to its charm and curb appeal.
 With its Great Room, modern kitchen with eat-in peninsula and breakfast nook, game room, and grilling porch, it has all the amenities and features of an ideal “forever” home (Plan #153-1940)